 What’s a good one for home gyms?

 These machines are far tougher to get hold of than other kinds of gym gear you can get to train your legs.
-That being said, if you’ve got the room and the budget, there’s some really solid machines to go for.
-Pro Line have a top notch press that comes with a dedicated weight stack.
-See it on amazon.
+That being said, if you’ve got the room and the budget, there are some really solid machines to go for.
+Pro-Line have a top notch press that comes with a dedicated weight stack.

 Leg Extension and Curl Machines

 Another common sight in commercial gyms, a good leg exercise machine will let you do both of these exercises on one station.
 The operation is simple.
 You sit down, lock your legs against a bar, and curl your legs against a bunch of weight.